 A data recovery company will typically use a Class 100 clean room facility to perform a variety of recovery tasks.
 These include capturing data from adverse conditions, restoring data from a crashed hard drive, and reconstructing the operating system file structure.
 This process is complicated by the fact that there are many different factors to consider, including the type of data, the type of hard drive being used, and the age of the drive.

 Physical data recovery is an elusive feat, and it can be costly.
 Luckily, the cost is usually mitigated by a cloud backup solution, which allows users to retrieve their data when they need it.
-This can be a life saver in the event that a hard drive crashes.
+This can be a lifesaver if a hard drive crashes.

 This is because of the lack of open standards for data interchange and service deployment interfaces.
 As a result, integration between cloud services and resources from different providers becomes difficult.
 It also increases costs.